humanbydefinition/code.textmode.art/docs/fundamentals.md

 ### Coordinate system

 The coordinate system in `textmode.js` is grid-based, where each character occupies a cell in a 2D grid.
-The top-left corner of the grid is `(0, 0)`, and the bottom-right corner is `(cols - 1, rows - 1)`.
+The center of the grid is `(0, 0, 0)`.
 The grid dimensions are dynamically calculated based on the canvas size, the set font, and its size.
 You can access the grid dimensions via the [`grid`](/api/classes/Textmodifier#grid) property of the `Textmodifier` instance.

 ```javascript
 console.log(t.grid.cols); // Number of columns